-In order to be eligible to run for the position of department chair, the candidate must be a full-time, tenured/tenure-track faculty member with at least two full years of service in the District at the time when s/he would assume the duties of Department Chair.
+In order to be eligible to run for department chair, the candidate must be a full-time, tenured/tenure-track faculty member with at least two full years of service in the District at the time when they would assume the duties of Department Chair.

-In the event that there are no tenured/tenure-track faculty in the department, or no faculty member is interested in running for the department chair position, the Vice President for Academic Services shall have the authority to appoint a faculty or administrator to the department chair position.
+In the event that there are no tenured/tenure-track faculty in the department, or no faculty member is interested in running for department chair, the Vice President for Academic Services or the Vice President for Student Services shall have the authority to appoint a faculty member or administrator as the department chair.